Oh boy. Another Google algorithm update. (As if 2020 hasn’t thrown enough at us, ey?!)

 What Does Google Say About the 2021 Page Experience Update?

-Back in May 2020, Google announced that “page experience signals would be included in Google Search ranking.
+“Page experience signals would be included in Google Search ranking.
 These signals measure how users perceive the experience of interacting with a web page and contribute to our ongoing work to ensure people get the most helpful and enjoyable experiences from the web.”
-(Jeffrey Jose, Product Manager on Search, Google Search Central) Fast forward to just last month, when Google gave us an exact date for when page experience signals would begin affecting ranking: May 2021.
-In an unprecedented move on Google’s part, they also gave us exactly what those page experience signals would be, as well as tips on specific tools to use to improve said signals, giving us absolutely zero excuse not to get our acts together and get our online assets up to scratch.
-Or search, as the case may be.
+(Jeffrey Jose, Product Manager on Search, Google Search Central)

 “The new page experience signals combine Core Web Vitals (loading, interactivity, and visual stability) with our existing search signals including mobile-friendliness, safe-browsing, HTTPS-security, and intrusive interstitial guidelines.”